 Where to Start:

-You must be enlisted in the Army National Guard or hold a qualifying Active Duty Army position to apply to be a warrant officer, or have served as a warrant officer previously.
-If you’ve never served, contact your local Army National Guard Recruiter.
+1. You must be enlisted in the Army National Guard or hold a qualifying Active Duty Army position to apply to be a Warrant Officer, or have served as a Warrant Officer previously.
+If you have never served, contact your local Army National Guard Recruiter.

-Talk to your State, Territory or the District of Columbia Warrant Officer Strength Manager (WOSM) to see if you meet the qualifications and how to complete a predetermination packet.
-To speak to Warrant Officer Strength manager please visit us at http://www.nationalguard.com/careers/become-a-warrant-officer/recruiter-contact.
+2. Talk to your State, Territory or the District of Columbia Warrant Officer Strength Manager (WOSM) to see if you meet the qualifications and how to complete a Predetermination Packet.
+To speak to a Warrant Officer Strength manager please visit http://www.nationalguard.com/careers/become-a-warrant-officer/recruiter-contact.